San Francisco Ferry Building and Bay Bridge at night with the red Port of San Francisco neon sign.

 • Tuesdays: Smaller and intimate.
 This market allows for detailed conversations with farmers regarding the provenance of their heirloom varietals.

 • Thursdays: Adds a layer of "street food" exuberance.
-Expect an array of artisanal purveyors serving lunch to the FiDi (Financial District) workforce—a delightful respite from the corporate grind.
+Expect an array of artisanal purveyors serving lunch to the local FiDi workforce—a delightful respite from the corporate grind.

 The Saturday Syllabus: A Weekend Ritual

 Saturday is the crescendo.
-The plaza swells with a cornucopia of produce that dictates the seasonal menus of the city's Michelin-starred establishments.
+The plaza swells with a cornucopia of produce that dictates the seasonal menus of the city's hottest new restaurants and Michelin-starred establishments.
 Here, one observes the interplay between chef and farmer—a symbiotic exchange of commerce and respect.

 The biodiversity is staggering, ranging from obscure chicories to heritage stone fruit.
 It is an event of sensory overload, where the visual vibrancy of the produce is matched only by the cacophony of commerce.